 The purpose of the Young Talent Award is to create awareness of and encourage talent potential in Denmark in design-related areas.

 The Young Talent Award is given to an outstanding young designer or entrepreneur who exemplifies the Nordic design tradition combining courage with the ability to create renewal.

 Everyone is welcome to propose candidates for this award, but the nominations are also made by Danish design schools.

 Previous finalists and winners: Young Talent

-The purpose of this award is to generate interest in the broader understanding of design amongst the general public.
+The purpose of this award is to generate interest in the broader understanding of design among the general public.

-Members of the general public in Denmark can vote online for any of the finalist entries.
+Members of the general public in Denmark vote online for any of the finalist entries.